lazara5/elox/README.md

 * Dispatch via computed goto
 * Allow calling functions with a different number of arguments than declared
 * Support for tuples (implemented on top of arrays, only usable with foreach for now)
-* Generic iterators (Lua-style, both stateful and stateless, Array and Map not fully supported yet)
+* Generic iterators (Lua-style, both stateful and stateless, Map not supported yet)